Journal of Hand Surgery (European Volume)

 The Journal of Hand Surgery (European Volume) is a peer-reviewed medical journal that covers the fields of orthopedics and surgery as related to the human hand.
-The editor-in-chief is Wee Lam.
+The editor-in-chief is Jane McEachan.
 It was established in 1969 and is published by SAGE Publications on behalf of the British Society for Surgery of the Hand.

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus and the Science Citation Index Expanded.
-According to the Journal Citation Reports, its 2017 impact factor is 2.648.
+According to the Journal Citation Reports, its 2025 impact factor is 2.1.